-Most KM models developed within the last decade include characteristics of both views.
-Nonaka has integrated an agent ontology dimension in 1994 [15] and he tries to fully bond both views in his concept of "ba" [19].
-The process oriented KM models of Demarest [4] or Blessing [1] by definition focus on the processing of explicated knowledge.
-However, a fully balanced model is yet to be created [17].
+Most KM models developed within the last decade include some characteristics of both views.
+For example, Nonaka has integrated an agent ontology dimension in 1993 (Hedlund and Nonaka, 1993) and he tries to fully bond both views in his concept of "ba" (Nonaka and Konno, 1998).
+The process-oriented KM models of Demarest (1997) or Eppler (1999), however, focus on the processing of explicated knowledge, neglecting the important aspect of implicit knowledge.
+As a consequence, a fully balanced model is yet to be created (McAdam and McCreedy, 1999).

 In the next section, we will introduce a CKM process model which, based on the findings in this section, will connect the concepts of CRM and KM.
-It will also integrate the different aspects of knowledge by combining elements of the epistemological and the ontological view of Knowledge Management.
+It will also integrate